Outstanding Resilience

 Conference in Utah

-The Deaf Women's Conference took place at Salt Lake Community College on October 21–21, 1994, fifteen years later.
+The Deaf Women's Conference, a significant event in the history of Deaf women's advocacy, took place at Salt Lake Community College on October 21–21, 1994, fifteen years later.
 Kristi Mortensen, a local Deaf feminist, chaired the conference with the theme "Towards the 21st Century: An Exciting Journey."
 The keynote speaker was Dr. Barbara Brauer, a pioneer in Deaf Mental Health.
 Dr. Petra M. Horn-Marsh, a Deaf Bilingual advocate, also presented the history of Deaf women's struggles and accomplishments.
 During the workshop sessions, Dr. Brauer gave a talk on "Women and Violence," and Dr. Lawrence Fleischer, a Deaf Studies professor at California State University, Northridge, presented "The Enhanced Image of a Deaf Woman: Amee Mathews.

 Women Viewed as a Marginalized Group